-Anyone who has unknowingly been given the wrong prescription for medication or the wrong drugs or pills could be seriously harmed or even die.
-Adverse drug events (ADEs) are extremely common and can cause long lasting health issues for those who are affected.
+Anyone who has unknowingly been a victim of a prescription medication error or the wrong drugs or pills could be seriously harmed or even die.
+Adverse drug events (ADEs) are extremely common and can cause long-lasting health issues for those who are affected.

 The main sources of ADEs are as follows: